Cloudhuset/Zendesk-Guide-Theme-Boilerplate/README.md

 ## How to's

-### First run
-Please add a file called `.local.env` and `.production.env` to store your environment specific variables.
-By default these files are gitignored.
-If you wish to you can track them by removing `.*.env` from .gitignore.

 ### Include a partial
 * Place the partial in src/partials
 * Insert `<include src="your-partial-name.hbs"></include>` in a template file